 A dual diagnosis is defined as experiencing both a mental health condition and a substance use disorder at the same time.
-Dual Diagnosis is a condition that Ambrosia Treatment Center specializes in at our West Palm Beach and Jupiter, Florida locations.
+Dual Diagnosis is a condition that the Ambrosia Treatment Centers specialize in at our West Palm Beach and Jupiter, Florida locations.
 The National Survey on Drug Use and Health (NSDUH) reports that 45% of Americans have a dual diagnosis.
 This means that nearly half of the population is experiencing this specific condition.
 Those who have a dual diagnosis can present with a number of symptoms.
 These symptoms can negatively impact their lives and the lives of those around them.
-Thankfully, a dual diagnosis treatment is available and can be effectively treated.
+Thankfully, a dual diagnosis treatment is available and can be effectively treated starting today.

 Traits of a Dual Diagnosis

 A dual diagnosis is not as predictable as other mental health conditions are.
 This is because there are a number of variables to them.
 The most prominent variable is that a dual diagnosis can include any type of mental illness and any type of substance use.
 Therefore, someone who has a dual diagnosis that includes bipolar disorder and alcohol use disorder and someone who is experiencing panic disorder and meth addiction are likely going to exhibit different symptoms.
 However, there are a number of baseline traits of a dual diagnosis that can help better define if someone is experiencing this type of condition or not.
 These include, but are not limited to, the following:

 - No longer participating in previously enjoyed activities

 - Difficulty concentrating

 - Changes in personal appearance

 - Mood swings

 - Neglecting everyday responsibilities